Genealogy & Local History

 IMPORTANT HERITAGE HUB COVID19 UPDATE

 In order to provide the best and safest services to our patrons, we at the Marion County Public have made the difficult decision to leave the Heritage Hub closed to the public.
-Currently, the library is quarantining items that are returned to the library for 96 hours.
+Currently, the library is quarantining items that are returned to the library for a week.
 When we reopened to the public on June 8 with limited services, we asked patrons to peruse the shelves while wearing gloves that the library provides, as to prevent us from having to quarantine each and every book that is touched.

 As such, there is no way to effectively quarantine the items within the Heritage Hub and have them be used by the public.
 However, both AncestryLibrary and Newspapers.com are accessible through the public computers, as well as through laptops connected to the library’s wifi.
 These computers will be available for one hour a day.

 Additionally, AncestryLibrary is currently available for at home access through the end of December.
 In order to utilize the service from home, use the link https://proxy.kyvl.org/login?url=https://ancestrylibrary.proquest.com.
 When prompted, use MCPL’s access login & password.
 Contact the library for access.

 During this time, please feel free to reach out as we will be offering “long-distance” research assistance for free.
 Inquiries can be emailed to firstname.lastname@example.org.
 Please include as much information as possible and allow for ample research time.
 Inquiries will be filled in the order in which they are received.